2018 Vietnam floods

-In 2018, Vietnam was struck by several different deadly floods.
+In 2018, Vietnam faced a series of devastating floods.
+Starting in June, floods impacted northern regions, claiming 23 lives and causing significant damage to homes and agricultural lands.
+Tropical Storm Son-Tinh in July exacerbated the situation, resulting in further casualties and widespread destruction of crops and infrastructure.
+Subsequent floods in August and September continued the cycle of destruction, with landslides and overflowing rivers adding to the toll of lives lost and properties damaged.
+The year culminated in November and December with Tropical Storm Toraji and Typhoon Usagi, which brought more flooding and destruction to various parts of the country, including central provinces.

 June northern Vietnam floods

 On 23 June, floods started across the country.
 The flood waters have receded from the northern mountainous provinces of Lai Chau, Ha Giang and Lao Cai while several towns and villages were inaccessible.

 23 people were confirmed dead in the floods: in Lai Chau 16 were killed, 5 in Ha Giang Province while two others in other provinces.
 An estimated VND530 billion ($23.2 million) of damage was recorded in Lao Cai, Ha Giang and Lai Chau and over 80 houses had been destroyed and over 700 hectares of rice fields damaged.

 Tropical storm Son-Tinh

 On 21 July, floods triggered by heavy rains hit the northern part of the country after tropical storm Son-Tinh made landfall in northern coastal areas, killing 27 people and wounding 14, while 7 others were declared missing.
 Also, 17,000 animals were killed, 82,000 hectares of crops were damaged and 5,000 houses were destroyed.